thirumurthis/Learnings/apachemq/ArtemisMQ_JMX_monitoring.md

 ![image](https://user-images.githubusercontent.com/6425536/158084643-a2d1193a-ebcc-43d7-9b50-77870002a2b5.png)

-### Installing ELK 8.1.0
+## Installing ELK 8.1.0

-In order to installing ELK latest version (8.1.0) at the time of writting, download Elastic, Kibana and logstash from elastic search website.
+In order to installing ELK latest version (8.1.0) at the time of writting, download Elastic, Kibana and Logstash from elastic search website.

-#### Setting up Elastic Search
+### Setting up Elastic Search

 - Use the executable from the extracted elastic search zip and use the command `$ bin/elasticsearch`.
 - From browser use `http://localhost:9200` to check if Elastic node is up.